aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 <a id="0x1_account_EINVALID_ORIGINATING_ADDRESS"></a>

-Abort the transaction if the expected originating address is different from the originating address on-chain
+Abort the transaction if the expected originating address is different from the originating address on&#45;chain

 <pre><code>const EINVALID_ORIGINATING_ADDRESS: u64 &#61; 13;<br/></code></pre>